Human Design Manifestors in Relationships

 As a result, the rest of us who have them as friends, partners, children, and colleagues may struggle to understand, relate and get along with them.
 Their experience is outside our knowledge base, and they are not inclined to explain themselves or verbally explore their decisions and actions.

-I observe Manifestors in couples therapy.
 As they relate and communicate with their Projector or Generator partners and children, I am learning what is easy or difficult for them in relationships.

 1. Difficulty relating to themselves